EmpowerNet Schools

 Girls’ Survey

 As part of our comprehensive and participatory monitoring and evaluation program, we receive feedback from the students participating in our EmpowerNet program.
-The following is a comprehensive survey the girls filled out about our EmpowerNet program from term one 2010.
+The following is a comprehensive survey asking girls about our EmpowerNet program from term one.